tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `a11ychecker_filter_issue`

 The `a11ychecker_filter_issue` option allows Accessibility Checker issues to be removed from the Accessibility Checker report using a callback function.
 This option is a flexible alternative to the `a11ychecker_ignored_rules` option.
+This option can remove issues from the results shown in the dialog and the `getReport` API.

-The function will be passed the result object of the [`getReport()` API](#getreport).
+The function will be passed the results of the [`getReport()` API](#getreport).
 To filter an issue from the Accessibility Checker report, the callback needs to return `false` for that particular issue.

 **Type:** `Function`